SimonBjorkberg/IronhackProjectOne/README.md

 # Ironhack Project One
-A game that me and Luke will be creating as our first project at Ironhack.
+A game that me and Luke will be creating as our first project at Ironhack!